 Yum!
-Brands Inc. (YUM)’s vice chairman apologized to Chinese consumers for a food safety scandal involving a former chicken supplier in an letter posted on KFC’s official microblog.
+Brands Inc. (YUM:US)’s vice chairman apologized to Chinese consumers for a food safety scandal involving a former chicken supplier in an letter posted on KFC’s official microblog.

 Yum’s self-inspection processes and internal communications had been lacking, Sam Su, also chairman of the the Louisville, Kentucky-based restaurant chain’s China business, said in the letter today.
 The company failed to change its suppliers quickly enough, he said.